Skip to content

 Lake Bled

-Lake Bled is very famous and can probably be considered the landmark of the country.
+Lake Bled is famous and is probably considered the country’s landmark.
 All around the lake, there is a nice pedestrian path.

 Lake Bohinj